Table of Contents

 Try to figure out what bothers them, what stimulates their behaviour, what are the reasons for the decisions they make.
 What are the challenges they face?
 Does your product, service, message answer them?

 Words are powerful.
-If you use them wisely, they can become a massive value of your business.
+If you use them wisely, they can become a massive value to your business.
 To create great content which can be called exciting and useful, you should go along with the rules of content marketing.
 It requires an effort but benefits a lot – so your marketing is no longer an awful duty but a conversation, fruitful for both sides.

-Even though consumers can easily defend themselves from an insistent content, you can still win through the dialogue and a common understanding in your SMS campaigns.
+Even though consumers can easily defend themselves from insistent content, you can still win through the dialogue and a common understanding in your SMS campaigns.